-First, some respondents clearly plead for a more integrated EU through which Europe receives more power.
+First, some respondents clearly plead for a more integrated EU through which Europe receives more power and for "a stronger Europe that has a deeper sense of "working together for a common cause" (Respondent 4940).
 Respondents who support that idea plead for a more federal Europe even if this implies that countries lose some of their sovereignty.
 Especially the unanimity principle seems to be perceived as a hurdle that strongly limits the effectiveness of European politics.
 Some articulations of this idea argue that Europe should also invest more in accountability mechanisms for EU states and act against states that do not comply with European decisions and legislation.
 There is, however, also a second variant of this idea that could best be summarized as a plea for a "one-speed Europe" (Respondent 1659).
 In this version, respondents draw attention to existing regional differences and stress the need to overcome these.
 They argue for a stronger unity of Western and Eastern Europe and Northern and Southern Europe and urge Europe to focus more on the differences between more urban versus rural Europe.